OVDP IRS Offshore Voluntary Disclosure Program

 The tax attorneys of Janathan L. Allen, APC provide valuable attorney-client protections that safeguard your information while they work to evaluate your unique financial circumstances and help to bring you into compliance.
-If you have issues with unreported or under-reported offshore assets, the time is now — right now — to avoid penalties by taking advantage of the OVDP, and we can do it more affordably than many law firms.
+If you have issues with unreported or under-reported offshore assets, the time is now — right now — to avoid substantial legal risk and financial penalties by taking advantage of the OVDP and we can do it more affordably than many law firms.
 We believe an ounce of prevention can be tremendously valuable.

 The Foreign Account Tax Compliance Act (FATCA) is designed to increase compliance.
 It requires foreign banks to identify the accounts of people who may owe tax on the funds in the U.S. Generally, it is far better to voluntarily report required information about these accounts to the IRS than to have a foreign bank report your information to the IRS.

 Contact an Experienced San Diego OVDP and FBAR Attorney